Lauren-Akhidenor/Analysis-for-Bungoma-Kenya./README.md

-# Socio-Economic Characteristics, Farming Practices, and Productivity of Maize Farmers in Kenya Bungoma County.
+# SOCIO-ECONOMIC CHARACTERISTICS, FARMING PARCTICES, AND PRODUCTIVITY OF MAIZE FARMERS IN KENYA BUNGOMA COUNTY.

-## 📌 Introduction
+## 📌 INTRODUCTION

 Kenya is a geographically diverse country with many agroecological zones (AEZs).
 Maize (*Zea mays* L.) is a staple food for millions of people in Kenya.
 The total land area under maize production is approximately 1.5 million hectares, with an average annual output of around 3 million metric tons, yielding a national mean of 2 metric tons per hectare.
 In the high-potential highlands of Kenya, yields typically range from 4 to 8 T/Ha, representing only 50% (or less) of the genetic potential of hybrid varieties.